 Thomas Tjapaltjarri

 It was at Kiwirrkuru that Thomas began to paint on canvas, setting down the stories and images of an unbroken cultural tradition stretching back tens of thousands of years.
-His style is strongly gestural and boldly graphic, one that is generally highlighted by a series of rectangles set against a monochrome background.
+This style is characterized by its rectangular shapes and lines surrounded by dots.

 Thomas' paintings are exhibited widely in almost all aboriginal galleries in Australia and collected the world over.